Healthy Homes Assessment Woolwich

 Draught Stopping Woolwich

-Draughts can lead to dropping temperatures within houses.
-A humid home costs more to heat, which results in wasting energy and incurring higher costs.
+Draughts increase the likelihood of lower temperatures in households.
+A cold home will cost more to heat, which means wasting energy and incurring higher costs.

-If you are able to feel external air entering or the air is clear out of a hole or gap or crack, then it is most likely a gap or an opening that needs sealing in the way you can.
-Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that allow air to enter or exit into your house need to be sealed.
-In the case of an open fireplace is not in use, it may cause draughts and should be shut from.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as much as possible.
+If you can feel external air entering or the air is clear out of a hole or gap that is, it’s probably a gap or an opening that needs sealing in the way you can.
+Large gaps and cracks should be sealed permanently.
+The gaps that exceed 3mm that allow air in or out from your house need to be sealed.
+In the case of an open fireplace is not in use, it could cause draughts, and should be shut from.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.

-You don’t need to block up intentional holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for the movement of the building as the house gets warmer and cooler, in order to let them be opened and closed rather than securing.
-We will test all doors and windows as part of an Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps in the building.
+For example, tiny gaps around doors and windows may be required to allow for movement of the building as the home gets warmer and cooler, to allow them to be shut and opened, rather than being stuck.
+We will check the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections